When Ian Penny started kindergarten, his parents enrolled him in school away from his home in Prince George’s County.

-Senior criminology and criminal justice major Ariana Green feels there has been complacency in this university’s Black enrollment among administrators because it competes with multiple historically Black colleges and universities for Prince George’s County students.
+Senior criminology and criminal justice major Ariana Green feels this university’s administration has been complacent with its efforts to increase Black enrollment.
+This university also competes with multiple historically Black colleges and universities for Prince George’s County high schoolers, Green added.

 But reasons why Black students attend HBCUs instead of this university are deeper than admissions outreach, Green said.
 Many Black students at this university don’t feel as comfortable here as they would at an HBCU, Green said.

-“A lot of Black people they don’t feel comfortable here,” Green said.
-“When you go to an HBCU, you’re just able to be comfortable in your Blackness.”
+“When you go to an HBCU, you’re just able to be comfortable in your Blackness,” Green said.
+“A lot of Black people – they don’t feel comfortable here.”